Everything you need to know in order to have a purrrfect trip, and a seamless journey through pawsport control!

 To enter Spain from the US, Canada or UK all cats must have been vaccinated against Calicivirus, FVRCP and Feline Viral Rhinotracheitis.
 It is also worth noting that your cat will not be permitted to travel into Spain if it is a carrier of Feline Immunodeficiency Virus (FIV), or more commonly known as Feline AIDS.
 Although the disease is not transferable to humans, or any other animals, it poses a risk to the cat community and if your pet is likely to roam freely it could cause widespread infection.
 Many cats with FIV lead long, happy and healthy lives, however they must be raised as house cats and not permitted to travel from their original country of residence.

-Transporting Pets from The US and Canada #
+Transporting Pets from The US, Canada and the UK #

 The preferred mode of transport for many of us is by air, for ease and the shortest duration, it certainly ticks all the boxes!
 The airport can be quite a daunting place for us humans, let alone our pets!
 So, it is important that we adhere to all guidelines for safe transportation.

 Most airlines still only permit pets to travel in the hold, which means they require certain containers to allow for a safe flight.

 - Regulations stipulate that all pets must be able to comfortably turn around, stand up and lay down within the inside of their container.

 - The crate must also hold containers for ample food and water, that can be given to the pet without opening the doors of the container.

 - The container must be made from sturdy plastic (although many airlines now request steel) and the locks on the doors must be spring loaded.
 It cannot have wheels, and if it does these must be removed before travel.